-- write code to implement GIS tools in open-source and commercial GIS, - understand the tasks of GIS customization, - understand the fundamentals of agile project management, and - put together and manage a project to automate GIS tasks.
+• Write code to implement GIS tools in open-source and commercial GIS,

+- Put together code for the tasks of GIS customization, - Understand the fundamentals of agile project management, and - Manage a GIS tool development project.

 How this course works

 This course is divided into weekly modules and each module is released at the beginning of the week.
 A module is organized around a specific topic and may consist of coding tutorials, readings, and other activities.
 The final project is a long-term process that starts at the beginning of the semester and continues through a set of major steps during the semester.